Hug Me Bunny Lovey – Free Crochet Pattern

 R1: Begin with 8 SC in a magic ring.
 Join with a sl st to beginning.
 (8 sts)

-R3: Ch 3.
-SC into ch 3 space from previous round (creating first corner). *Ch 1.
-SC+ch 1 in ch 1 space from previous round.
-[SC, ch 2, SC] in corner space (corner made).
+R3: Ch 3, SC into same ch 3 space from previous round (creating first corner), *ch 1, SC + ch 1 in ch 1 space from previous round, [SC, ch 2, SC] in corner space (corner made).
 Repeat from * an additional 2 times.
-Ch 1.
-SC+ch 1 in ch 1 space from previous round.
-Join with a sl st into your beginning ch 3 space.
-(8 ch 1 spaces and 4 corner spaces)
+Ch 1, SC + ch 1 in ch 1 space from previous round.
+Join with a sl st to beginning ch 3 space.
+(8 ch 1 spaces, 4 corner spaces)

-R5: Ch 3.
-SC into same ch 3 space from previous round (creating your first corner). *Ch 1.
-SC+ch 1 in each ch 1 space from previous round to corner.
-[SC, ch 2, SC] in corner space (corner made).
+R4: Ch 3, SC into same ch 3 space from previous round (creating first corner), *ch 1, SC + ch 1 in each ch 1 space from previous round to corner, [SC, ch 2, SC] in corner space (corner made).
 Repeat from * an additional 2 times.
-Ch 1.
-SC+ch 1 in each ch 1 space from previous round to beginning.
-Join with a sl st into your beginning ch 3 space.
+Ch 1, SC + ch 1 in each ch 1 space from previous round to beginning.
+Join with a sl st to beginning ch 3 space.

 Assembly & Finishing

-Attach ears to each side of the top of the head, between R3 and R6.
+Attach each ear to either side of the top of the head, over R3-6.

-Attach head to middle of the blanket.
-Be sure to sew to top loops of blanket only, to ensure a clean look on the underside of blanket.
+Angling the blanket to be in a diamond shape rather than a square, attach head to the middle of the blanket.
+Be sure to sew to the top loops of the blanket only to ensure a clean underside of the blanket.

 We Crochet / Knit Picks Brava Worsted